lynn/toki-wile/README.md

 ### Configuration
 * WAN describes "one thing" at a time: one bird, or many birds each in isolation.
 * TU describes a pair acting/occuring together, or many pairs each in isolation.
-* KULUPU describes a group acting/occuring together, or many groups each in isolation.
+* KLP (kulupu) describes a group acting/occuring together, or many groups each in isolation.

 The point here is that configuration is not pluralization.
 In Ithkuil terms, the distinction between Monadic and non-Monadic is unmarked.
 So, `lweli` means "a bird" or "birds (a bird here, a bird there)", while `lwelwi` means "a flock of birds" but also "flocks (a flock here, a flock there)".
 You can use suffixes -anj (one) or -ann (many) to be more explicit about number.